-The internal MicroEJ Core Engine function called LLMJVM_dump allows you to dump the state of all MicroEJ threads: name, priority, stack trace, etc. This function can be called at any time and from an interrupt routine (for instance from a button interrupt).
+The internal MicroEJ Core Engine function called LLMJVM_dump allows you to dump the state of all MicroEJ threads: name, priority, stack trace, etc. This function must only be called from the MicroJvm virtual machine thread context and only from a native function or callback.
+Calling this function from another context may lead to undefined behavior and should be done only for debug purpose.